 Your Questions, Answered

-• StillPoint currently serves the Austin area, and will consider in-home visits to Dripping Springs, Lakeway, Bee Cave, Buda, Cedar Park, Leander, Round Rock, and Pflugerville on a case-by-case basis as scheduling allows.
-For addresses outside of Austin, please share your address via our contact form and we will get back to you (typically that same day.)
+• StillPoint currently serves the Austin area, and will consider visits to Dripping Springs, Lakeway, Bee Cave, Buda, Cedar Park, Leander, Round Rock, and Pflugerville on a case-by-case basis as scheduling allows.
+For addresses outside of Austin, please reach out so we can come up with a solution.

 Virtual care is offered anywhere in Texas!